annefou/jupyter_dashboards/_episodes/05-sharing-github.md

 <img src="../images/zenodo_DOI_github.png" width="50%">

-- Go to your GitHub repository and edit your README file and add your DOI
+- Go to your GitHub repository and edit your README file to add your DOI
+- Create a new file CITATION in your GitHub repository and show how to cite your reprository with your DOI

 # Limitations